-For the three months ended March 31, 2022 compared to the same period in 2021, expenses related to our vimseltinib program increased primarily as a result of increases in clinical trial expenses of \$1.7 million, partially offset by decreases in manufacturing costs of \$0.9 million.
-Clinical trial expenses increased primarily due to increased activities associated with our Phase 3 study of vimseltinib in patients with TGCT, MOTION, which was initiated in the fourth quarter of 2021 and increased clinical pharmacology study activities.
-Manufacturing costs for the vimseltinib program decreased as a result of increased manufacturing in the prior year period to prepare for the initiation of the MOTION study.
+For the three months ended March 31, 2023 compared to the same period in 2022, research and development expenses related to our vimseltinib program increased primarily as a result of increased clinical trial expenses of \$0.9 million, increased manufacturing expenses of \$0.7 million, and increased preclinical expenses of \$0.6 million.
+Clinical trial expenses increased primarily due to increased activities associated with our Phase 3 study of vimseltinib in patients with TGCT, MOTION, which was initiated in the fourth quarter of 2021, partially offset by a decrease in clinical trial expenses associated with our Phase 1/2 study of vimseltinib to assess the safety, tolerability, PK, and PD in patients with TGCT.
+Manufacturing expenses increased primarily due to increased activities related to toxicology and biology studies.